 How to Help Puppies Grow

 While breed and gender are major influences on how long your puppy will be growing and how big he will be, there are some other factors that can ensure proper growth and development.

 Because puppies grow so fast, it's important that they remain on a high-protein diet specially designed for them until they are at least 6 months old.
 Larger breeds or any dog that is expected to top out at 70 pounds or more should be fed puppy food designed for large breeds.
 These foods will have a balanced mix of calcium and phosphorus to help prevent skeletal problems later in the dog's life.
 Always check with your veterinarian about the type of dog food you should offer and how often you should feed your puppy as he grows.

 Activities to Avoid

-All puppies love to play, but because they are actively growing, activities that could impact ideal bone and joint development should be avoided until your pet reaches adult size.
+All puppies love to play, but because they are actively growing, activities that could impact ideal bone and joint development should be avoided until your dog is fully grown.
 These include running on hard surfaces such as concrete or asphalt, jumping or twisting to catch a Frisbee or ball, walking on slippery floors or stairs such as tile or hardwood (use throw rugs to provide stability), or any type of repetitive activity such as exercising your pup on a treadmill.

 Puppies gain a wide range of experiences in all stages, and Todd stresses that you want to give your pup positive experiences as they grow.
 "Negative experiences can cause fear," she says.
 Patience and positiveness are important, especially as your puppy ages.
 "Teenage dogs are like teenage humans: They might not always do what you want them to do," Todd says, but training them with positive reinforcement builds them into loving, confident pets.